-She called his name, set a hand on her forehead to block the sun.
-She waited for him to come outside and apologize for knocking over a can of paint.
+She called his name, set a hand on her forehead to block the sun, waiting for him to come outside and apologize for knocking over a can of paint.
 Laugh off some clumsy thing he’d done.
 But he didn’t.
 Instead, the trumpets blared, the piano banged.
 The violins swooned over rolling tympani.
 It was as if the music answered in a language she couldn’t understand.

 “Alain!
 It’s Renia!”

 A rising panic swelled inside.
 Last month he’d had that relapse.
 And he’d switched medications.
 He’d wanted a natural cure.
-He’d tried St. John’s Wort and saffron and who- knew-what but Renia knew there was no cure but to change his attitude.
-He’d wanted what she had in the atrium and she’d helped him with it but she wasn’t a doctor and his condition was too serious for amateurs and oh lord, was it still there?
+He’d tried St. John’s Wort and saffron and who- knew-what, but Renia knew there was no magic cure.
+Some‐ times one simply had to change their attitude.
+She had, more or less.
+He’d wanted what was hidden in the atrium and she’d helped him with it before.
+But she wasn’t a doctor, and his condition was too serious for amateurs and—oh lord, was it still there?

 The blue sky sat like a giant shroud.
-He couldn’t have done it, he couldn’t … but he might have.
-She maneuvered around to see through the balcony grate.
-There seemed to be a hand with fingers, an arm stretched out on the floor.
-Was that an arm?
+The concerto roared, the No. 2, his favorite.
+The liquid streaks, so scarlet red.
+He couldn’t have done it, he couldn’t . . . but he might have.
+With her hand, she shielded the sun from her eyes and strained to see through the balcony railing.
+There seemed to be a hand with fingers, an arm stretched out on the cement floor.
+Diffi‐ cult to . . . was that an arm?
 Yes, it was an arm.

-She fumbled in her bag for the keys and after a moment dropped the crate of plants to better search.
-She stuck the antique trinket in the hole, clicking two times to the right while pulling the door in a stiff hold.
-The shop door gave and she raced around the counter to her phone by the cash register.
+She fumbled in her bag for the keys and after a moment dropped the crate to better search.
+With dirt at her feet, she found it and stuck the antique trinket in the hole, jiggling while pulling the door in a stiff hold.
+Finally, the lock opened and she raced around the counter to her phone by the computer.
 Dialed 112 and waited.
-The fountain at the room’s center, a cement bowl with a goddess and her pitcher, trickled water like a pep talk.
-When the dispatcher answered, she explained that her neighbor, who lived at 35 Rue Saint-Placide, was bleeding and needed emergency care.
+The fountain at the room’s center, a cement bowl with a goddess and her urn, trickled water like a pep talk.
+When the dispatcher answered, she explained that her neighbor, who lived at 35 Rue Sereine, was bleeding and needed emergency care.